berkeley-cdss/seamless-learning/README.md

 ## Announcements

-* **Fall 2024**: We held our singular Tools Lunch this semester.
+* **December 2024**: We held our singular Tools Lunch this semester.
 Fall 2024 TAs and teaching faculty from 9 different courses presented lightning talks and cool demos of discussion/grading management, autograders, teaching visualizations, accessible features, exam writing, and much more.
 We also heard some broader campus Learning Tools updates from the LET Service Lead, Lisha Bornilla.
   * Check out the meeting's [Tools Lunch slides](https://docs.google.com/presentation/d/1bKdM0Kw7eHNIF8I4-9-CwXZAd6IyoT0Bua-DA9MONg4/edit?usp=drive_link)! (requires UC Berkeley log-in)
   * If you are interested in forming an Ed Discussion Community of Practice, piloting Peerceptiv, or using discussion checkpoints on bCourses, please check out the slidedeck above for email contacts!